A Country Boy Can Survive: Content

+Cover versions

+Country music singer Toby Keith covered the song from the television special CMT Giants: Hank Williams Jr.

 The second verse mentions the narrator's relationship with a New York City businessman; despite their differing backgrounds (urban vs. rural) the two had become good friends and exchanged gifts ("he'd send me pictures of the Broadway nights/And I'd send him some homemade wine").
 The businessman is "killed by a man with a switchblade knife/for $43 my friend lost his life"; Williams replies that he would like to personally shoot the mugger himself, but not before "(spitting) Beech-Nut in that dude's eyes".
-(The "America Will Survive" remix has the businessman being a victim of the 9/11 attacks.)
+The "America Will Survive" remix has the businessman being a victim of the 9/11 attacks.